 - Unauthenticated - Some Open Endpoints do not require any form of authentication.

-The following table summarizes the Open Endpoint methods that are available for use, their required authentication, and the rate limits that apply when using unauthenitcated calls or those authenticated with JWTs:
+The following table summarizes the Open Endpoint methods that are available for use, and their required level of authentication:

-Authentication with JWTs should be used in client-server use cases.
+Authentication with JWTs should be used in client-server, not server-server communication.

-The Referral SaaSquatch API accepts two types of JWTs: read tokens, and write tokens.
-The read tokens are used for calls that involve looking up data while write tokens are used when adding or editing information.
+The SaaSquatch API accepts two types of JWTs: read tokens and write tokens.
+Read tokens are intended to validate a request to lookup information about an existing user/account while write tokens are intended to be used when adding or updating information about a user/account.

 The format of the JWT payloads required for read and write tokens are outlined below: